billp/TermiNetwork/README.md

 <a name="queue_hooks"></a>

 ## Queue Hooks
-You can define closures that  run before and/or after a request execution in a queue.
+Hooks are closures that  run before and/or after a request execution in a queue.
 The following hooks are available:

 ```swift
 Queue.shared.beforeAllRequestsCallback = {